wang-arshton256/vexa_streams/README.md

 2. Start chatting with other users in real-time.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-- This application uses the [WebSocket PHP library](https://github.com/Textalk/websocket-php) for real-time messaging.

 ## Contributing

 Contributions are welcome!
 Feel free to fork the repository and submit pull requests for any improvements or features.

 ##Contact

-For any inquiries or support, please contact the development team at wangasrhton@gmail.com.com.
+For any inquiries or support, please contact the development team at wangarshton@gmail.com.com.

 This README file provides an overview of the Vexa Chat app, its features, technologies used, installation guide, usage instructions and a note about contributing and contacting the development team.